 Bill 28 would facilitate more efficient:

-- collection of student enrolment information to help identify students with incomplete immunization records
+- collection of student enrollment information to help identify students with an incomplete immunization record

 contact with parents of students who do not have complete immunization records to: